-The Frazier Mountain Communities—Frazier Park, Piñon Pines, Lebec, Gorman, Lake of the Woods, Cuddy Valley, Lockwood Valley, Neenach and Pine Mountain Club, CA (Wednesday, Jan.
-3, 2018 at 6 p.m.)—Entries can be submitted to the Mountain Youth Photo Contest until March 2, 2018.
-The full details and instructions are on the contest submission form.
+The Frazier Mountain Communities—Frazier Park, Piñon Pines, Lebec, Gorman, Lake of the Woods, Cuddy Valley, Lockwood Valley, Neenach and Pine Mountain Club, CA (March 2, 2018 at 6 p.m.)—The deadline to submit your entries for the Mountain Youth Photo Contest is Friday, March 2, 2018.
+The full details and instructions are on the contest submission form—available in The Mountain Enterprise newspaper in boxes around town.
+Or you can double click on this image and print it out here.

 Young people ages 6 to 18 years are encouraged to explore their worlds through photographs, and to share them with others.
 The photo contest includes an awards ceremony and display of all entries at the Frazier Park Library March 24 at 5 p.m.
 Cash prizes are sponsored by Friends of the Frazier Park Library.
 Photographers can win up to $160 in cash prizes from the contest, plus have a chance to sell their photos and keep all the proceeds at a special Artworks Community Gallery event.